osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 Commas separated list of stream identifiers

 ``SdsJoinMode joinMode``
-Type of join, inner, outer, or interpolated, for example
+Type of join: inner, outer, interpolated, merge left or merge right

 ``string startIndex``
 Index identifying the beginning of the series of events to return